ringmesh/web/docs/try/tutorials/geomodel/geomodel-basics.md

 ## Basic functionalities on GeoModel
 The most efficient way to build a GeoModel is to import its geometry and topology from a geomodeler.
-This tutorial present a simple code to load manipulate and export GeoModel
+This tutorial present a simple code to load manipulate and export `GeoModel`.

 ### GeoModel I/O

-GeoModel store the geometry and the topology of a geological model.
+GeoModel stores the geometry and the topology of a geological model.
 It can be imported from boundary representation or volumetric representation file format.
-RINGMesh use a factory design pattern to allow an easy implementation of various Input/Output management.
+RINGMesh uses an extensible design to handle various file formats.
-The file extention is the factory key.
+The file extention is the key for selecting the suitable loader/saver.
-The Input/Output file format currently supported by RINGMesh are listed [here](/features/file_formats).
+The Input/Output file formats currently supported by RINGMesh are listed [here](/features/file_formats).

 A GeoModel can be loaded and saved as follow: